 Naptime can be a great opportunity to get more uninterrupted hours and do more complicated tasks that have been piling up all day.
 While specific tasks may have deadlines during regular work hours, some can be handled at any time.
 Take advantage of naptime for staying productive while working from home.

 Working from home with kids in an unprecedented situation requires harmony and order, however possible.
-It’s not easy to keep kids behave the way you want them to be at a certain point.
+It’s not easy to keep kids behaving the way you want them to be at a certain point.
 Kids are kids.
-Some reward could be just the incentive your child needs.
+Some rewards could be just the incentive your child needs.
 It’s something your child earns for doing what you asked.

 As a work from home tips for parents, make a plan for how you might reward your child for good behavior while you are busy.
 Consider using tangible and intangible rewards – from allowing them more screentime to just merely giving them a thumbs up.
 Remember, kids will do more of what gets them the most attention, so make sure you acknowledge good behavior!